peterli135/KroNote/README.md

 # Seijis Website App

-A website that allows you to store your important information and also edit them when needed.
+A website made from ReactJS and Firebase that allows you to store your important information and also edit them when needed.

 ## Website Functionality